philgyford/django-hines/README.md

 	vagrant$ ./scripts/run-tests.sh

-To see coverage, run the tests then do:
+To include coverage, do:

-	vagrant$ coverage html
+	vagrant$ ./scripts/coverage.sh

 and then open `htmlcov/index.html` in a browser.